-We refer to [Hig08] for a detailed exposition of matrix functions and to [MVL03] and [Hig08, Sections 10 and 13] for a survey of methods for computing the matrix exponential and the product of matrix functions times a vector.
-For large problem sizes, the established methods of the two latter references are known to deteriorate, however, and methods based on Krylov subspaces have been developed [Saa92, HL97] and become the method of choice in connection with exponential integrators [HO10].
+We refer to [19] for a detailed exposition of matrix functions and to [20] and [19, sections 10 and 13] for a survey of methods for computing the matrix exponential and the product of matrix functions times a vector.
+For large problem sizes, the established methods of the two latter references are known to deteriorate, however, and methods based on Krylov subspaces have been developed [13, 14] and become the method of choice in connection with exponential integrators [15].

-We confine ourselves with sketching below a state-of-the-art method [NW12] for the approximate numerical evaluation of (4.19).
-The evaluation of its performance for integrating the linear assignment flow and a comparison to the methods of Section 5.1, are reported in Section 6.
-A more comprehensive evaluation of further recent methods for evaluating (4.19) that cope with large problem sizes as well (e.g. [AMH11]), is beyond the scope of this paper.
+We confine ourselves with sketching below a state-of-the-art method [21] for the approximate numerical evaluation of (4.19).
+The evaluation of its performance for integrating the linear assignment flow and a comparison to the methods of section 5.1, are reported in section 6.
+A more comprehensive evaluation of further recent methods for evaluating (4.19) that cope with large problem sizes as well (e.g. [22]), is beyond the scope of this paper.

-In order to compute approximately $\varphi_1(TA)a$ , one considers the Krylov subspace with orthogonal basis $V_m = (v_1, \ldots, v_m)$ arranged as column vectors of an orthogonal matrix $V_m$ and computed using the basic Arnoldi iteration [Saa92].
+In order to compute approximately $\varphi_1(TA)a$ , one considers the Krylov subspace with orthogonal basis $\mathcal{V}m = (v_1, \dots, v_m)$ arranged as column vectors of an orthogonal matrix $\mathcal{V}m$ and computed using the basic Arnoldi iteration [13].
 The action of A is approximated by which in turn yields the approximation